2021/22 Preparing for an Ofsted Inspection for Managers Course

-This course has been completely updated, so that it covers the New EIF and Ofsted FE Handbook published 14 May 2019 and implemented on 1 September 2019; as well as the 2015 CIF which is still currently in effect.
+This course has been completely updated, so that it covers the New EIF and Ofsted FE Handbook published 14 May 2019 and implemented on 1 September 2019 and is still currently in effect through 2021.

 This one-day workshop provides guidance on ways managers in providers can best be prepared to present their organisation or department to best effect to inspectors, despite the short lead time.
 This course will provide clear guidance on the latest changes and will help you to prepare for inspections throughout 2018/19.
 Providers should consider very clearly how they will approach their next inspection.
 Poor performance at inspection can have disastrous consequences for contract renewal and business growth.
 All Providers, especially those anticipating an inspection in the near future, need therefore to think carefully about how they will maintain or improve their grades.

 Changes include a much greater emphasis on more frequent, shorter inspections.
 Is the quality of provision being sustained?
 What is the capacity of leaders to drive improvement?
 Self evaluation and development plans; the curriculum delivery and safeguarding.